mtenadu4/mtenadu4/README.md

 ## 🚀 About Me
-I'm a frontend developer with some backend web development training.
+I'm a frontend developer.

-I use CSS, HTML, Javascript, Python and Django to bring customers' dreams to life in  the form of interactive websites.
+I use CSS, HTML and Javascript to bring customers' dreams to life in  the form of interactive websites.

 I am a Ghanaian.
 I live in Kumasi in the Ashanti Region.